 But what if the password is a 24-character word that includes letters, capital letters, digits, and special symbols?
 Brute force is useless here as it will take years to break such a password.
 Brute-force search effectiveness can be heightened considerably by lists of candidate solutions.
 Dictionary attacks are a form of such assistance.

 A brute force attack is an ideal procedure that will potentially break any defense.
 Dictionary attacks combine brute force features, namely the automatic picking process, with algorithms that operate with the supposed vocabulary of a person who is believed to be the one who thought up the password.
-If you set a goal to create a strong, as if randomly formed password, you will succeed, of course.
+If you set a goal to create a strong, randomly formed password, you will succeed, of course.
 But people rarely do that.

 NOTE: Password counter services put Internet users at risk.
 Change your password to a more secure one immediately!